 A permanent three-phase fault on any element with normal fault clearing.

 Simultaneous permanent single-phase-to-ground faults on the same or different phases of each of two adjacent transmission circuits on a multiple transmission circuit tower, with normal fault clearing.
-If multiple circuit towers are used only for station entrance and exit purposes, and if they do not exceed five towers at each station, this condition is an acceptable risk and is excluded.
+This excludes conditions that are considered an acceptable risk documented in NPCC Directory #1.

 A permanent single-phase-to-ground fault on any element with delayed fault clearing.